100 signatures reached

 Protect the professionals who protect our Young People

 These cuts also affect the wider community.
 Reduced support for young people is consistently linked to increases in school disengagement, anti-social behaviour, family strain, and pressure on emergency and social care services.
-Preventative services are not optional extras; they are essential infrastructure that keeps young people safe, supported, and able to thrive.
+Youth services are not optional extras; they are essential infrastructure that keeps young people safe, supported, and able to thrive.

 I would welcome the opportunity to discuss this further and to share the lived experiences, data, and community feedback that highlight the importance of these services.